maxschae4/cq-pipe/README.md

 n.b.
 This will create a directory and file on your host for seemless integration with VSCode (my preferred editor) at:
 `${HOME}/.config/Code/User/globalStorage/ms-vscode-remote.remote-containers/imageConfigs`

+### First-time setup

+From within the toolbox, run `xc init` to configure the pre-commit hook (see the task definition below!).

 ## Tasks

 After digging in and building a couple Makefiles, I was reminded of a few things: